paploo/SlideRuleCoach/SlideRuleCoach/README.txt

 [+] Help button for problems

-[ ] Make problems mutable to more easily build them in steps.
+[+] Make problems mutable to more easily build them in steps.

-[ ] Add numerator exponent and denominator exponent and display numerator with a concat for now.
+[ ] Make superscripts using a formatted string

+[ ] italisize function names.

+[ ] Make an info button on main screen top-bar to get info and set prefs in future.

 [ ] Selecting exam gives more info about exam.
-(What to show?)
+(What to show?)
-    [ ] Set the default difficulty for new exams here(?)

 [ ] Difficulties:
     [+] Make generators use difficulty.
-    [ ] Add screen on test start to set difficulty.
+    [ ] Set difficulty in info screen.
+    [ ] Save difficulty in preference file.
+    [ ] Fill out random number generator's difficulty settings.

 [+] Notepad:
     [+] Add a problem note-pad area where you can see the problem and can make notes about the answer.